Student VISA

 Now that you are aware of how to fill out DS-160, you will go about it the same way.
 Make sure that you check your information thoroughly, as you cannot make changes once you submit.
 Once submitted, you will receive the confirmation.
 After which, you can proceed to book the US visa interview dates on the embassy or consulate website.

-Sample Filled DS-160 Form
+Sample DS-160 Form for F1 Visa

 Here is a sample of the DS-160 confirmation page to help you understand what it looks like.
-This page confirms that you have successfully submitted your US nonimmigrant visa application and is required at the time of your visa appointment.
+This page confirms that you have successfully submitted your US non-immigrant visa application and is required at the time of your visa appointment.

-Mistakes to Avoid When Filing DS-160 Form
+Mistakes to Avoid When Filling DS-160 Form

 You must fill out the DS-160 form correctly to avoid delays or visa rejection.
 Even small mistakes like wrong dates or missing details can cause serious problems.
 Below are common mistakes you should avoid when filing the DS-160 form:

-Make sure your name, date of birth, and other details match across all documents, passport, I-20, financial proof, and DS-160 form.
+• Use the Same Information Everywhere: Make sure your name, date of birth, and other details match across all documents, passport, I-20, financial proof, and DS-160 form.
 Even one spelling change can cause problems.

-Write the right travel date (based on your I-20 start date).
+• Be Careful with Travel Details: Write the right travel date (based on your I-20 start date).
 For your U.S. address, use your university’s address if you haven’t booked housing yet.

-If you're a full-time student, select F-1 as your visa type.
+• Choose the Correct Visa Type: If you're a full-time student, select F-1 as your visa type.
 Don’t pick a tourist (B-2) or an exchange visitor (J-1) by mistake.

-Your passport number, issue date, and expiry date must be 100% correct.
+• Double-Check Passport Information: Your passport number, issue date, and expiry date must be 100% correct.
 A small typing mistake can cause issues during your interview.

-Give honest and clear answers in the security and background section.
+• Answer Security Questions Seriously: Give honest and clear answers in the security and background section.
 Don’t make jokes or guess.
 Treat this very part seriously.

-When you start the form, you get an Application ID.
+• Save Your Application ID: When you start the form, you get an Application ID.
 Save it in your phone or email.
 You’ll need it if the session times out.

-Your photo must be in colour, recent, and taken with a white background.
+• Upload the Right Photo: Your photo must be in colour, recent, and taken with a white background.
 It should be 2x2 inches in size.
 If it doesn’t follow these rules, the system may reject it.

-Once you submit the form, you cannot edit it.
+• Review Before You Submit: Once you submit the form, you cannot edit it.
 Read every section carefully before clicking ‘submit’.

-After submitting, you’ll get a confirmation page with a barcode.
+• Don’t forget the Confirmation Page: After submitting, you’ll get a confirmation page with a barcode.
 Print it and bring it to your visa interview.
 You won’t be allowed in without it.

 From the Desk of Yocket